Norman MacLeod (The Wicked Man): Family

 Norman's first marriage was to Janet, daughter of Sir Donald Macdonald of Sleat, 4th Baronet, in December 1724.
 Norman had his wife live with her mother-in-law and several sisters-in-law at Castle Leod.
 By 1733, the couple were separated, and remained apart from one another for seven years.
 In 1740, Duncan Forbes of Culloden was able to negotiate a reconciliation between the pair, and she then lived with Norman until her death in 1743.
 According to tradition, Norman brought about Janet's death by locking her in the dungeon of Dunvegan Castle and leaving her to starve there.
-Through this marriage, the couple had one son and two daughters: John, Emilia, and Ann.
+Through this marriage, the couple had one son and two daughters: John MacLeod of MacLeod Younger, Emilia, and Anne.

-Five years after Janet's death, Norman married Ann, daughter of William Martin of Inchfure.
-Ann died in 1802.
-The couple had three daughters: Elizabeth, Ann, and Mary.
+Five years after Janet's death, Norman married Anne, daughter of William Martin of Inchfure.
+Anne died in 1802.
+The couple had three daughters: Elizabeth, Anne, and Mary.

 Norman also had two illegitimate sons, Alexander and Norman.